 - ❓ Not much progress on older issues: 822, 867

 - 👎 pathPrefix is ignored by the official plugin eleventy-img and eleventy-favicon. pathPrefix is important when you want to deploy to a subdirectory of a domain.
 Edit: Seems to be addressed by a new plugin.

-- 👎 No build-in SASS/SCSS support.
+- 👎 No built-in SASS/SCSS support.
 Luckily, somebody developed a plugin.

-- 👎 No build-in TypeScript support.
+- 👎 No built-in TypeScript support.
 I have solved this for myself by first using swc, then esbuild.

 .eleventy.jsmust use the old-style